Crook of Devon

 Draft Minutes Fossoway and District Community Council

-Attending: CCllrs: Sandy Morrison, Trudy Duffy, Kevin Borthwick, Alastair Lavery, Angus Cheape and Graham Pye; Cllrs Mike Barnacle, Dave Cuthbert and Willie Robertson; and eight members of the public.
+Attending: CCllrs: Trudy Duffy (Chair), Kevin Borthwick, Alastair Lavery and Graham Pye; Cllrs Mike Barnacle, Dave Cuthbert and Joe Giacopazzi; 6 members of the public.

 Declarations of Interest: None.

 Police report: Sgt.
 Sandra Williams attended the meeting and explained that resource constraints have resulted in Community Officers being called to urgent work and hence being unable to attend meetings of late.
 Sgt Williams emphasised that it was always possible to use the special email address for the Community Officer (ku.ecilop.nnp.dnaltocs|TPCerihs-ssornikedisyaT#ku.ecilop.nnp.dnaltocs|TPCerihs-ssornikedisyaT) to contact them.

 Moving on to the normal report, no crimes have been reported for this area; however there have been a number of break-ins to houses and garages in nearby areas.

 PKC are looking for volunteers to join the Licensing Forum – contact ku.vog.ckp|llebpmaClieN#ku.vog.ckp|llebpmaClieN if interested.

 Emergency response training has been taking place recently, which has resulted in people hearing and seeing “blue light” vehicles more often than normal.